Advocacy & Legal

 - Each year, CML analyzes the laws passed by the Colorado General Assembly that affect cities and towns, and compiles that information into the publication, Colorado Laws Enacted Affecting Municipalities.
-The 2019 edition will be available by mid-June; previous years are currently available free online.
+The 2019 edition is now available; previous years also are available for free online.

 Final Statehouse Report summary of all bills of 2019 (April 26).